exo-tech-xyz/gov-v1/programs/gov-v1/README.md

 ### 6. Tie Breaking

-If consensus is not reached before `vote_expiry_timestamp`, the `tie_breaker_admin` is allowed to select a valid ballot among those already cast.
+If consensus is not reached before `vote_expiry_timestamp`, the `tie_breaker_admin` is allowed to select any ballot in the BallotBox.
 This ensures liveness and allows governance recovery from operator deadlock.